Principal Investigator and Director

 Dr. Ferro completed his BSc in Biochemistry in 2004 at McMaster University, his MSc in Community Health and Epidemiology in 2006 at the University of Saskatchewan, and his PhD in Epidemiology and Biostatistics in 2011 at Western University.

-Jessica Zelman is the Research Coordinator for the ARCH Lab.
+Jessica Zelman is a Research Coordinator for the ARCH Lab.
 Jessica completed her BA Honours in Psychology (Research Specialist) at Wilfrid Laurier University and her MA in Child and Youth Studies at Brock University.
 Jessica has extensive community and mental health experience after working for several years at Big Brothers Big Sisters and Pathstone Mental Health in Niagara.

 Shane Goodwin is currently a Postdoctoral Fellow under the guidance of Dr. Ferro.
 Shane completed his BSc.
 Honours in Biology (Neuroscience specialization) at Nipissing University and his PhD in Epidemiology & Biostatistics in 2016 at Western University.
 Shane’s primary interests are in changes in mental health domains and their relationship to physical health and overall health-related quality of life, particularly in children with chronic illness.
 Shane takes a life course approach to the development of mental health problems and is currently investigating how early-life and early-childhood factors may produce different patterns of internalizing and externalizing problems in late childhood and adolescence, and how these patterns may differ in children with and without chronic illness.
 He also has interests in quantitative measurement and scale development, with a current focus on the refinement of a measure of quality of life for children with epilepsy.
 Outside of his research, Shane is a horror-movie addict, dedicated powerlifter, and aspiring strength coach.